Cupra Terramar Review 2025

 Cupra Terramar 2025: Running Costs

-The most frugal petrol engine is the 1.5-litre 150PS offering that should average up to 47.1mpg according to official testing, while the four-wheel drive petrol engine with 204PS sees this dip to a more modest 37.7mpg.
-It goes without saying that the 265PS petrol engine in the Terramar VZ1 and VZ2 has fuel economy closer to that of a hot hatch, averaging just 33.6mpg
+The most frugal petrol engine in the Cupra Terramar range is the 1.5-litre eTSI 150PS offering up to 47.1mpg according to the WLTP official tests, while the four-wheel drive 2.0-litre TSI 204PS sees this dip to a more modest 37.7mpg best.
+It goes without saying that the 265PS petrol engine in the Terramar VZ1 and VZ2 has fuel economy closer to that of a hot hatch, averaging a high of 33.6mpg

-If fuel economy is your prime concern, then you need to look at one of the plug-in hybrid options - the 204PS model delivers 176.6mpg, while the 272PS offering is not far behind at 156.9mpg.
-As with other PHEVs, this comes with a caveat – to get anywhere near the number, you'll need to keep the battery topped up, so regular charging is essential.
-That said, the Benefit-in-Kind (BiK) tax rate is only 6 and 9%.
+If fuel economy is your prime concern, then you need to look at one of the plug-in hybrid options.
+Both the 1.5-litre e-Hybrid 204PS and 272PS models officially deliver up to 176.6mpg, depending on the version chosen.
+As with other PHEVs, this comes with a caveat — to get anywhere near the number, you'll need to keep the battery topped up, so regular charging is essential.
+That said, the Benefit-in-Kind (BiK) tax rate for company car drivers is only 6%, rising to 9% for the VZ2 e-Hybrid 272PS only.

-As for car insurance and the eTSI petrol engine version starts in group 21, while the 265PS engine will set you back the most, falling into group 32.
+As for car insurance and the Terramar V1 1.5-litre eTSI 150PS starts in group 21E, while the VZ2 2.0-litre TSI 4Drive 265PS will set you back the most, falling into group 33E.

 Regardless of which model you choose, you'll be paying the same £195 annually for Vehicle Excise Duty (VED or car tax) whether you have a plug-in hybrid or petrol Terramar.
-While lower-end models come in under £40,000, a lot don't, and because of this, you'll incur an additional surcharge of £425 from years two to six due to the Expensive Car Supplement, bringing your total annual tax cost to £620.
+Only the entry-level Terramar comes in under £40,000, meaning all of the others will incur an additional surcharge of £425 from years two to six due to the Expensive Car Supplement, bringing your total annual tax cost to £620 at today's rates.

-Unlike a lot of other Volkswagen Group manufacturers, Cupra offers a five-year/90,000-mile warranty, the first two years of which come with unlimited mileage.
-It's also an extra two years and 30,000 miles of extra cover compared to something like a VW Tiguan.
-That said, it can't match Kia's excellent seven-year/100,000-mile warranty.
+Unlike a lot of other Volkswagen Group brands, Cupra offers a five-year/90,000-mile warranty, the first two years of which come with unlimited mileage.
+That's an extra two years and 30,000 miles of cover compared with the VW Tiguan.
+That said, it can't match the excellent seven-year/100,000-mile warranty provided with the Kia Sportage.

 Satisfaction Index